T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

         fileDestination={{SELECT 'fileadmin/user/pictures/', p.name, '-{{filename}}' FROM Person AS p WHERE p.id={{id:R0}} }}

-      * The original filename will be sanatized: only alnum characters are allowed.
+      * The original filename will be sanitized: only alnum characters are allowed.
 German 'umlaut' will be replaced by 'ae', 'ue', 'oe'.
 All non valid characters will be replaced by '-'.

     * If a file already exist under `fileDestination`, an error message is shown and 'save' is aborted.
 The user has no